-Not all renovation projects have to be big, expensive, or even difficult to make a major impact in your home.
+Not all renovation projects have to be big, expensive, or even difficult to make an impact in your home.
 Spaces can be completely transformed even by making seemingly small adjustments in the right areas.

-With a seemingly endless array of types and styles of cabinet door hardware, including handles, knobs, and door pulls, you can be certain that you can find the perfect finishing touch to match or upgrade your décor.
+With a seemingly endless array of types and styles of cabinet door hardware, including handles, knobs, and door pulls, you can be certain that you will find the perfect finishing touch to match or upgrade your decor.

 We’ll show you how to measure, prep, and install cabinet and drawer hardware, handles, knobs, and pulls to reinvigorate all the cabinets and furniture in your home.
 Let’s get started!

 For this tutorial, we're going to focus specifically on bar-style pulls that require careful measuring for screws on either end.

 If you are installing knobs with single screws, simply measure to find the exact place you want your knob and drill a single pilot hole for the screw.

 Get started on your cabinet door installation project by removing the drawers.
 Slide the drawers out fully, and then lift them in order to separate the drawer from the track.

 Measure the length of the drawer hardware.
 When doing so, record the distance between the center of the screw holes and not the outside of the hardware.

 Use a measuring tape to determine the exact length of the drawer.
 Establish the center of the drawer by dividing the measurement by two.
 Finally, a reason to use math other than figuring out how much the tax will cost you on your next purchase!